 Day 1: Trogir – Hvar Island

 Individual arrival to Trogir or by plane to Split airport, which is about 3 miles (5 km) away from the harbor of Trogir.
 After check in on the motor yacht between 2-2:30pm, the first short cruise starts about 3:00pm from Trogir to Hvar Island.
 Stari Grad is the second largest settlement on the Island of Hvar and well known for its important harbour.

 Overnight stay in Stari Grad.

 After breakfast, we set off on a bike tour from Stari Grad to the capital city of Hvar.
 We will have plenty of time on arrival to visit the magnificent Renaissance Square and enjoy the view up to the Spanish Fortress situated high above the city.
-We hop on board again and cross over to Vis Island at about 6:00pm.
+We hop on board again and cross over to Vis Island at about 4:00pm.

 Overnight stay on Vis.

 Day 3: Vis Islands (20 miles/32 km)

 Vis is the furthermost island from mainland Croatia.
 A Greek colony called Issa has been on the island 2,300 years ago.
 Due to its strategic location, it was a military zone until 1995 and prohibited for foreign tourists.
 Today we have the opportunity to explore the lovely island by bicycle.
-Alterntively, there is a possibility to participate in a 3-hour jeep tour around the island (not included, approx 35 euros).
+Alternatively, there is a possibility to participate in a 3-hour jeep tour around the island (not included, approx 35 euros).
 After cycling, the boat takes us to the Island of Korčula.